-10 Employees trusts trade union president in the appointment of the 5 trustees the Fund general assembly can
+&lt;sup>10 Employees trusts trade union president in the appointment of the 5 trustees the Fund general assembly can nominate; these trustees nominate the chair and other 6 managers in the board...

-11 These policies also contribute to the creation of "appeal" of the bank as an employer, towards current employees, but also towards new possible employees.
+&lt;sup>11 These policies also contribute to the creation of "appeal" of the bank as an employer, towards current employees, but also towards new possible employees.
 In a management view, this allows to attract valuable human resources.

-12 The second largest bank on Turkey has recently dismissed 1200 employees because of the crisis.
+&lt;sup>12 The second largest bank on Turkey has recently dismissed 1200 employees because of the crisis.